-The Main currency in Peru is Nuevos Soles; in most local markets and stores, you will use only soles.
-However, banks will allow doing the transactions in Soles or USD.
-Cars, houses, Real State transactions are always in USD.
+The main currency in Peru is Nuevos Soles; in most local markets and stores, you will use only soles.
+However, banks will allow you to do the transactions in soles or USD.
+Cars, houses, and real estate transactions are always in USD.

 What is Lima's primary population?

-Lima’s population consists of various ethnic groups.
-The most numerous population are Mestizos, Europeans (Spanish, German, Italian, French descendants), Afro Peruvians, and Asians (China and Japan).
+Lima's population consists of various ethnic groups.
+The most numerous groups are Mestizos, Europeans (Spanish, German, Italian, and French descendants), Afro-Peruvians, and Asians (China and Japan).

-Thanks to this complex mix of racial and ethnic groups, Peru is now one of the world’s best culinary destinations.
-The Chinese and Italian cuisine has helped create unique Peruvian dishes.
+Thanks to this complex mix of racial and ethnic groups, Peru is now one of the world's best culinary destinations.
+Chinese and Italian cuisine has helped create unique Peruvian dishes.

 How to get to Lima?

-By Land.– The Panamericana Highway crosses the country from South to North, connecting with all the cities in the coastal area and other countries like Chile in the south and Ecuador.
-We also have penetration highways in the east that connect with the cities in the Andes and the Jungle of Peru.
+By Land: The Panamericana Highway crosses the country from south to north, connecting with all the cities in the coastal area and other countries like Chile in the south and Ecuador in the north.
+We also have access to highways in the east that connect us with the cities in the Andes and the jungle of Peru.

 The Best Way to Travel from Lima to Cusco

 The best and fastest way to travel from Lima to Cusco and vice-versa is by taking a flight from Jorge Chavez's Airport in Lima to Alejandro Velasco Astete Cusco.
 The duration is about a 1-hour flight.

-For travelers who like to explore more of the country, you can take a bus through Abancay to Cusco with a duration of 20 hours bus ride.
-Also, take a bus from Lima Via Arequipa- Juliaca with 24 hours bus ride.
+For travelers who like to explore more of the country, you can take a bus from Lima through Abancay to Cusco with a duration of 20 hours.
+Also, take a bus from Lima via Arequipa to Juliaca with a 24-hour bus ride.